 Outcomes

-At the end of this module participants will be able to:
+At the end of this module participants will:

-This two-day module supported by workplace application and assessment delivers three units towards the BSB41419 Certificate IV in Work Health and Safety.
+This 1-day module supported by workplace application and assessment, delivers 1 unit towards the BSB41419 Certificate IV in Work Health and Safety.

 Module outline